The Foggy Battle Inside: Experiencing a Head Cold

 3. Sore Throat and Cough

 A sore throat is a classic symptom of a head cold.
 It may feel scratchy, dry, or painful when swallowing.
 The virus irritates the throat, causing inflammation and discomfort.
 In addition to a sore throat, you may develop a cough.
 This cough is typically dry and can persist for several days.
 It may worsen at night, disrupting your sleep and leaving you feeling fatigued.
-Over-the-counter cough syrups and lozenges can provide temporary relief.
+Over-the- cough syrups and lozenges can provide temporary relief.

 4. Fatigue and Weakness